cliffByte/connect-kisan-privary-policy/index.md

 PRIVACY POLICY

-This Privacy Policy (the “Privacy Policy”) describes the consented information Company collects via Krishi Portal (“App”) from or about User(s).
+This Privacy Policy (the “Privacy Policy”) describes the consented information Care pvt Ltd collects via Krishi Portal (“App”) from or about User(s).
 It also describes how Company may use, share, and handle the information so collected.

 Company views protection of User(s) privacy as a very important principle.
 Company stores and processes User(s) information which may also include sensitive financial information collected (as defined under the Information Technology Act, 2000), if any, on computers, devices that may be protected by physical as well as reasonable technological security measures and procedures in accordance with Information Technology Act 2000 and Rules there under.